expo/expo/docs/pages/versions/unversioned/sdk/screen-orientation.md

 #### Arguments

 - **listener (_OrientationChangeListener_)**
-  - Object: { orientationInfo: OrientationInfo, orientationLock: OrientationLock }: Each orientation change event will pass an object with the new `OrientationInfo` and `OrientationLock` to the listener.
+  - Each orientation update will pass an object with the new [`OrientationChangeEvent`](#screenorientationorientationchangeevent) to the listener.

 #### Returns

-Returns an `Subscription` object that can later be used to unsuscribe updates to the listener.
+Returns an [`Subscription`](#subscription) object that can later be used to unsuscribe updates to the listener.

 ### `ScreenOrientation.removeOrientationChangeListeners()`